eegg/school-policies-and-procedures/src/staff-inductions.rst

 * shows S all of the Setting's Policies and Procedures.
   S will be asked to sign to state that he/she has read, understood and will abide by them.

-* organizes a small workshop regarding Safeguarding, after which S will receive a Safeguarding pack.
+* organises a small workshop regarding Safeguarding, after which S will receive a Safeguarding pack.

-* organizes a fire drill in which S will take part.
+* organises a fire drill in which S will take part.

 * gives S an induction sheet to complete with the first four weeks of attendance.

-* organizes for S to take online courses in
+* organises for S to take online courses in

   * Safeguarding